Xilinx/KRS/sphinx/source/docs/install.md

 # package.
 If one builds ROS 2 from the source the directory might
 # vary (e.g. ~/ros2_foxy/ros2-linux).
 export PATH="/usr/bin":$PATH  # FIXME: adjust path for CMake 3.5+
-colcon build --merge-install  # about 4 mins
+colcon build --merge-install  # about 4 mins in an AMD Ryzen 5 PRO 4650G

 ###################################################
 # 6. source the overlay to enable all features